joe307bad/badahub/README.md

 # BadaHub 🏠
-.NET Core/Angular/WebSocket home automation platform for the Bada household
+.NET Core/Angular/WebSocket home automation platform for the Bada home

-### Household as Code
+### Home as Code
 This project is an experiment in building a home automation platform using an amalgamation of technologies.
-After studying the topic of "infrastructure as code," I wondered what it would be like to build a "household as code;" a series of moving pieces and projects that could be easily deployed, managed, and customized.
+After studying the topic of "infrastructure as code," I wondered what it would be like to build a "home as code;" a series of moving pieces and projects that could be easily deployed, managed, and customized.
 Together, these peices would form a single purpose: household/home server automation and monitoring.

 ### Table of Contents
 1. [BadaHub Overview](badahub)